STARRY-S/blog/content/posts/2019/nier-automata/index.md

 >
 > I often think about the God who blessed us with this cryptic puzzle
 >
-> and wonder if we’ll ever have the chance to kill him."
+> and wonder if we'll ever have the chance to kill him.

 ![](images/20190214220213_1.jpg " ")